Amarandus/ModularGRUBStick/README.md

 Please use with caution, it is not my fault if you destroy your system.
 You have been warned.
 Do whatever you want to with this, I don't really care.

+This Repo is just for releasing the files to help other users, as it was somewhat hard to get this rolling in a nice way.
+I can not repeat myself enough, this is not well maintained and is only created for publishing reasons!

+The configs are somewhat old, as I did not update for a while.
+You may fix this by yourself, if you want to.

 UEFI should be coming up soon (An indicator/tutorial for installation maybe).